 - You should feel a stretch across your back and your calf

-- Shoulders are stretched by opening and closing the chest and back.
+- Shoulder rolls warm up upper torso by opening and closing the chest and back.
 We initiate and end in the feet.
 Arms are completely relaxed.

 - Think about your heels